unyt-org/uix/docs/manual/10 Functions and Contexts.md

 In this example, `"button was clicked"` is logged on the backend when the button is clicked in the browser.

 > [!NOTE]
-> If the exact same entrypoint module was a frontend entrypoint, the logs would also be shown in the frontend,
+> If the exact same entrypoint module was a frontend module, the logs would be shown in the frontend,
-> since the origin context is the frontend (frontend) context.
+> since the origin context is also the frontend context.

 ### Scenario 3: Event handlers in the frontend context